Darrin Verhagen is a senior lecturer in Media and Communication, and runs the Audiokinetic Experiments (AkE) Lab.

 - Audiokinetic Jukebox.
 Funded by: Australia Council for the Arts Research Grant from (2012 to 2013)

-1 PhD (pub) Completions and 2 PhD Completions and 4 Masters by Research Completions5 PhD Current Supervisions and 3 Masters by Research Current Supervisions
+1 PhD by Publication Completions and 3 PhD Completions and 4 Masters by Research Completions8 PhD Current Supervisions and 3 Masters by Research Current Supervisions